MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/get-started/Configure-Additional-Authentication-Methods-for-AD-FS.md

 ---
-title: Configure Additional Authentication Methods for AD FS ms.custom:
+title: Configure Additional Authentication Methods for AD FS
-  - AD
-ms.prod: windows-server-2012
-ms.reviewer: na
-ms.suite: na
-ms.technology:
-  - techgroup-identity
-ms.tgt_pltfrm: na
+description:
+author: billmath
+manager: femila
+ms.date: 07/13/2016
 ms.topic: article
-ms.assetid: 8a9a0ad9-4d2c-46c9-8c51-229f1304764f
+ms.prod: windows-server-threshold
+ms.service: active-directory
+ms.technology: active-directory-federation-services
 ---

 # Configure Additional Authentication Methods for AD FS

 >Applies To: Windows Server Technical Preview

 In order to enable multi-factor authentication (MFA), you must select at least one additional authentication method.
-By default, in Active Directory Federation Services (AD FS) in Windows Server® 2012 R2, you can select Certificate Authentication (in other words, smart card-based authentication) as an additional authentication method.
+By default, in Active Directory Federation Services (AD FS) in Windows Server 2012 R2, you can select Certificate Authentication (in other words, smart card-based authentication) as an additional authentication method.

 > [!NOTE]
 > If you select Certificate Authentication, ensure that the smart card certificates have been provisioned securely and have pin requirements.